 The vapor intrusion guiding principles are the basis for the more detailed direction and guidance outlined in the vapor intrusion BMP’s.

-- To be protective and account for uncertainties, mitigation decisions are based on the possibility of health risks from vapor intrusion.
+- Building mitigation decisions are based on current and future possibilities of a health risk from vapor intrusion.

 - The effectiveness of a mitigation system needs to be verified with confirmation testing.

-- A plan is needed to assure continued operation of mitigation systems.
+- A plan is needed to assure continued operation of mitigation systems until data shows continued operation is no longer needed.

 - Future property owners need to be notified of the presence and need for continued operation of mitigation systems or unresolved vapor intrusion risks.

-- When there is a source creating vapor contamination, the source should be addressed with remediation, if feasible.
+- When there is a source creating vapor contamination, the best practice is to remediate the source if feasible.

 Investigation and building mitigation decision best management practices